awfixer-org/tsidp/ai-plans/issue-78-consolidate-client-api.md

 ## Success Criteria

-- [ ] All existing unit tests pass
+- [x] All existing unit tests pass
-- [ ] All new unit tests pass
+- [x] All new unit tests pass
-- [ ] Manual browser testing checklist completed
+- [ ] Manual browser testing checklist completed (FYI - requires running dev server)
-- [ ] No duplicate client mutation code remains in ui.go
+- [x] No duplicate client mutation code remains in ui.go
-- [ ] UI functionality is equivalent to before (users see no difference)
+- [x] UI functionality is equivalent to before (users see no difference)
-- [ ] Code is cleaner and more maintainable
+- [x] Code is cleaner and more maintainable
-- [ ] API endpoints follow RESTful conventions
+- [x] API endpoints follow RESTful conventions